Download species observation data

 There are still many points within the national park, but they've been thinned.

-Depending on the points you had selected, your number may vary.
+Depending on the points you had selected, this number may vary.
 Generally, you'll want to create the same number of background points as you have observations, so make sure to check your specific points.
-Now you can create the random sample.

 Generate randomly sampled pseudo absence points

 Now that your presence data is ready, you'll generate pseudo absence points.
-The simplest method is using random generation within the study area.
+The simplest method is to use random generation within the study area.
 To ensure that presence and pseudo absence points are equally weighted, you'll create the same number of background points as you have presence points.

 1. In the Geoprocessing pane, search for and open the Create Spatial Sampling Locations tool.